 Mira Mesa Community Planning Group

-All Planning Groups must comply with City Council Policy 600-24, and a set of community specific bylaws which comply with this policy.
+Regulations: All Planning Groups must comply with City Council Policy 600-24, and a set of community specific bylaws which comply with this policy.
 The Planning Department in collaboration with a CPC subcommittee, developed a set of administrative guidelines which are intended to clarify the council policy.
 The bylaws and administrative guidelines were both recently revised to bring them into compliance with the updated 600-24.

 Regional Transportation Plan 2030 report.